 If you are ever in Albuquerque, either passing through, moving, or planning a vacation, here is the best gluten free Albuquerque has to offer, from a local.

-I’ve been writing this post in my head for at least three years.
+I've been writing this post in my head for at least four years.

 As someone who is very sensitive to cross contact, I'm very careful and choosy about where I eat.